From Wikipedia

-From Wikipedia: “Feasibility studies aim to objectively and rationally uncover the strengths and weaknesses of an existing business or proposed venture, opportunities and threats present in the environment, the resources required to carry through, and ultimately the prospects for success.
+“Feasibility studies aim to objectively and rationally uncover the strengths and weaknesses of an existing business or proposed venture, opportunities and threats present in the environment, the resources required to carry through, and ultimately the prospects for success.
 In its simplest terms, the two criteria to judge feasibility are cost required and value to be attained.”

 The topic of feasibility studies incites a variety of responses, from frustration to deeply felt conviction regarding their efficacy.
 I have mixed feelings.
 If they accomplished exactly what Wikipedia suggests in the quote above, I would endorse them wholeheartedly.

 I have been helped teach the CFRE Review Course for the Association of Fundraising Professionals in Texas on two occasions.
 The course is designed for those studying to take the lengthy and comprehensive examination.
-One topic covered is the feasibility study, which is put forth as an absolute necessity prior to embarking upon a major gift campaign.
+To teach it, one must study as hard as the students taking the course!
+While feasibility studies can be helpful, if they are not thought through well in advance, they can throw a perfectly good campaign off track.
+Nonprofits need to consider feasibility studies carefully before moving forward with them.

 Why?